 Obtaining Energy

-You can obtain energy by staking or burning TRX during a smart contract execution.
+You can obtain energy by staking or burning TRX.

 Staking TRX for Energy